 Cyber crime involves criminal activity carried out by use of the internet, a computer system or computer technology.
 You may have seen stories in the news about people becoming victims of cyber crime as fraudsters become more and more sophisticated.
-Lawyers, and the clients they act for, are often targeted due to the nature of the transactions and the fact that large amounts of money changing hands.
+Conveyancers, and the clients they act for, are often targeted due to the nature of the transactions and the fact that large amounts of money change hands.
 We take cyber security very seriously and we are committed to tackling cyber crime in any way we can in order to protect our clients to the best of our ability.
 Without wishing to alarm you, it is important that we make you aware of the risks of cyber crime.
 This note details those risks along with details of protective steps we have taken.

 As part of our commitment to protect our clients we have worked hard to gain certification from the Cyber Essentials scheme.